-SAL Secure Access Link.
-An Avaya serviceability solution for support and to consolidated data storage.
+SAL Gateway A customer-installable system that provides remote access, and alarming access to consolidated data storage.
 SANs are primarily used to make storage devices, such as disk arrays, accessible to servers so that the devices appear as locally attached devices to the operating system.